Knee Pain: Symptoms, Causes, and Treatments

 - Osteoarthritis (Degenerative Arthritis) – Caused by aging and wear and tear of articular cartilage

 - Chondromalacia Patellae – Pain from irritation of the cartilage on the underside of the kneecap; a common cause of knee pain in young people.

-- Gout – A form of arthritis caused by buildup of uric acid crystals in a joint.
-Sometimes the knees may be affected causing severe pain and swelling.
+- Gout – A form of arthritis caused by a buildup of uric acid crystals in a joint

 - Rheumatoid Arthritis – An autoimmune condition that can cause arthritis in any joint, including the knees.
 If untreated, rheumatoid arthritis can cause permanent joint damage.